PopnPrimp/popgym/resmonth/devilfish-may-2019.md

 ---
-title: Resource of the Month- Naomi Cookson
+title: Resource of the Month- Devilfish
 date: 2019-05-27 00:00:00 Z
 categories:
 - update
 layout: post
-subtitle: Get to know Naomi Cookson
+subtitle: Get to know DevilFish
 ---

 ![Naomi Cookson](/assets/resourceofthemonthnaomi.jpg)

 _We our so excited for our FIRST Resource of the Month!
-Check out this interview with local trainer Naomi Cookson and see why we thinks she's so cool_
+Check out this interview with local trainer Naomi Cookson, owner of Devilfish in Red Hook, and see why we thinks she's so cool_

 **Pop Gym: Hey! thanks for taking the time, just a few quick questions to start.
 First what's your martial art?**